simple-acme/simple-acme.github.io/support/index.md

 # Community support
 If you run into trouble please open an issue [here](https://github.com/simple-acme/simple-acme/issues).
 Please check to see if your issue is covered in the [manual](/manual/) before you create a new issue.
-Describe the exact steps you took and try to reproduce it while running with the `--verbose` command line option set.
+Describe the exact steps you took and try to reproduce it while running with the `‑‑verbose` command line option set.
 Post your command line and the output from the console or log file to help us diagnose the problem.